EnterpriseDB/barman-tutorial/step02-backup-setup/README.md

 apt-get -y install barman
 __OUTPUT__
 ...
-Processing triggers for systemd (245.4-4ubuntu3.4) ...
+Removing obsolete dictionary files:
-Processing triggers for libc-bin (2.31-0ubuntu9.1) ...
+Processing triggers for libc-bin (2.35-0ubuntu3.6) ...
 ```

-For more details on installation (including instructions for other supported operating systems), see [the Installation section in the Barman guide](http://docs.pgbarman.org/release/2.12/#installation).
+For more details on installation (including instructions for other supported operating systems), see [the Installation section in the Barman guide](http://docs.pgbarman.org/release/3.9.0/#installation).

 ## Configuration